Risdon Park South

 Risdon Park South has a typical household mix, with a higher-than-average median household size

-Family households comprise 70.7% of all households, including 29.5% couples with children, 30.2% couples without children, and 10.3% single parent families.
-Non-family households account for the remaining 29.3%, with lone person households at 28.3% and group households making up 0.9%.
-The median household size is 2.4 people, larger than the Rest of SA average of 2.2.
+Family households constitute 70.7% of all households, including 29.5% couples with children, 30.2% couples without children, and 10.3% single parent families.
+Non-family households comprise the remaining 29.3%, with lone person households at 28.3% and group households making up 0.9%.
+The median household size is 2.4 people, which is larger than the Rest of SA average of 2.3.

 Frequently Asked Questions - Households